wild-devops/pwshake/doc/bootstrapper.md

   Tells to **PWSHAKE** engine which of `tasks:` element items from the given `yaml` config must be executed.

-  Actually if it's not an empty array, it strongly overrides the content of the `yaml` config's `invoke_tasks:` element.
+  Actually if it's not an empty array, it strongly replaces the content of the `yaml` config's `invoke_tasks:` element.

   Example (invokes the only `publish` task):
   ```